DanielDango/LiSSA-RATLR/docs/configuration.md

 ## Embedding and Classification

 This section describes how to configure the embedding creation and classification steps.
 You must configure either a single `classifier` or a list of `classifiers` for multi-stage pipelines.

+All classifier and embedding creator instances receive access to the shared ContextStore, enabling advanced scenarios such as sharing intermediate results or configuration between pipeline stages.

 ### Single Classifier